elifhelfer/AlgProg_FinalProject/README.md

 exploring another planet, gathering emeralds and gold, and slaying the local evil mole population.
 It showcases the skills in C I learned in this class, such as how to use structs, how to read/write to files and how to use pointers.

 # How to play it
 Use arrow keys to move, and press G to shoot.
 Your shots can kill moles and break brown walls.
-ESC exits the game.
+ESC exits the game, and TAB pauses it.

 ## Making your own levels
 You can make your own levels!
 Following this guide on characters, you can type up your own map.
 The game looks for files named "mapa[number]", with the number refering to the current level.
 If you add a "mapa4"